 Each master’s program which includes the writing of a thesis requires the completion of a minimum of twenty-four semester credit hours of approved courses plus a maximum of six semester credit hours for the thesis.

-Each master’s program which includes the writing of a professional paper or the fulfillment of a special project requires a minimum of thirty-six semester credit hours, of which a maximum of six semester credit hours may be included for professional paper or special project.
+Each master’s program which includes the writing of a professional paper or the fulfillment of a special project requires a minimum of thirty-six semester credit hours of approved courses, of which a maximum of six semester credit hours may be included for professional paper or special project.

 All courses in the program must be graduate-level (numbered 5000 or higher), and in no case may undergraduate credit be accepted toward a master’s degree.